dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1283: Wealth concentration can harm societal equality.
+### T1283: Concentrated wealth leads to inequality with negative consequences.

 |Support|
 |---|